 Contact Shar at 701.952.6754

-Contemplating Stewardship - short stewardship messages corresponding with the RCL texts assigned for each week.
+Contemplating Stewardship - short stewardship messages corresponding with the NL and RCL texts assigned for each week.
 These short snippets can be used in a variety of ways; as bulletin blurbs, newsletter notes, or starters for your own stewardship thoughts for the week.

 Resources from October 2017 Stewardship event